 The Competition and Markets Authority

-The CMA's Digital Markets, Competition and Consumers Act, which received Royal Assent in May 2024, gives the CMA new powers to designate companies with strategic market status in digital markets and impose conduct requirements.
-AI companies that achieve sufficient scale in the UK market may become subject to this regime.
-For the deployers who rely on them, the CMA's conduct requirements on designated companies could translate into improved interoperability, portability, and transparency obligations on the AI providers they use.
+The Digital Markets, Competition and Consumers Act 2024 received Royal Assent on 24 May 2024.
+It gives the CMA powers to designate firms with strategic market status in digital activities and impose conduct requirements on them.
+AI companies that reach sufficient scale in the UK market may become subject to that regime.
+For the deployers who rely on them, conduct requirements on designated firms could translate into improved interoperability, portability and transparency from the AI providers they buy from.

 The AI Security Institute